Property and divorce with Zoopla

 Step 1: Get an estimate of what your house is worth

-You can get an estimate of what your house is worth in several ways, however, Zoopla have an instant valuation tool that will give you a strong estimate of what your home could be worth in the market.
+You can get an estimate of what your house is worth in several ways, however, Zoopla has an instant valuation tool that will give you a strong estimate of what your home could be worth in the market.

 Step 2: Get a valuation from an estate agent